-There are three events that take place during each of the eight rounds of the League 2000.
-These are a ‘Skills Test’ a ‘Time Trial’ and a ‘(Handicapped) Road Race’.
+There are three events that take place during each of the 12 rounds of the League 2000.
+These are a ‘Skills Test’, a ‘Time Trial’ and a ‘(Handicapped) Road Race’.

 - Time Trial – participants complete a short one km time trial at 30 second intervals where their respective time decides their starting position in their respective race.
 Prize money is awarded for the most improved time.

 - Road Race – participants are split up into our five road races depending on their time trial time: two small laps, two large laps, three large laps, four large laps and five large laps.
 Prize money is awarded for the top three in each race.